 In either case, the use of the Positive Galvanic Current is of great use in the treatment.

-Of course, not everyone made such claims and for many, astringent creams or lotions were simply applied to correct excessive oiliness.
+Of course, not everyone made such claims.
+For many, astringent creams or lotions were simply applied to correct excessive oiliness.
 They were also used in other branches of cosmetics, namely aftershaves, mouthwashes and antiperspirants.

 Given the profitability associated with skin tonics and astringents, most cosmetic companies persisted with them, claiming that they restored the skin pH, removed remaining cleanser, left the skin feeling fresh and/or wiped off excess oil.
 However, after the Second World War the term astringent became associated with harshness, so many products were rebadged as toners.

 By the 1960s, the introduction of the moisturiser meant that most cosmetic companies had settled on some form of a ‘cleanse, tone and moisturise’ routine with toners being used to ‘clarify’ and ‘refine’ the skin – terms that were vague enough to avoid trouble with regulators.
 The rise of post-war youth culture also saw a greater use of medicated astringents and toners.
-As these were generally classified as pharmaceutical products, rather than cosmetics, they generally had to pass a higher level of regulatory testing, but it also meant they could make more explicit claims to improving the skin.
+As these were generally classified as pharmaceutical products, rather than cosmetics, they generally had to pass a higher level of regulatory testing, but the testing also meant the products could make more explicit claims to improving the skin.

 Chilson, F. (1934).
 Modern cosmetics.
 New York: Drug & Cosmetic Industry.